-This little city garden features lots of raised beds with vegetables and fruits tucked amongst the perennials and a small pond, showing how you can grow a lot of plants in a small space.
+This little city garden features lots of raised beds with vegetables and fruits tucked amongst the flowering perennials and a small pond, showing how you can grow a lot of plants in a small space.

 If you love clematis, be sure to check out my tips here: Clematis 101 Easy Care Guide.